-Sure, your teachers may have read stacks of books about psychology, but if you want to hear from someone who has experienced the subject from the inside, then ask a rat.
+Your teachers may seem knowledgeable about psychology, but if you want to hear from someone who has experienced the subject from the inside, ask a rat.

 Like me, for instance.
-I can tell you, I know my stuff.
-I’ve run mazes with the best of them.
+I can tell you, I’ve run mazes with the best of them.
 Pressed levers too.
 I was lucky that they left me out of the brain surgery group.
 Fortunately, my hypothalamus is still intact.
-If it weren’t, I’d probably be in no shape to be the mascot of this blog.
+If it weren’t, I’d be in no shape to be the mascot of this blog.

 You may be shocked to learn of the cruel exploitation of rats in the history of psychology.
 If you’re sensitive, don’t read on.

-I feel very sorry for my rat comrades who were subjects in that experiment.
-But since I’m here to inform and educate you, let me finish this first post with a brief account of the functions of the human hypothalamus.
+That study provided all sorts of information about the role of our hypothalamus.
+The human hypothalamus is similarly important.
 It’s about the size of a kidney bean but it is vital to the regulation of basic biological needs.
 One of its key functions is to control the autonomic nervous system.
 It is consequently vital in regulating the so-called four f’s: fighting, fleeing, feeding and mating.